For flooding or tree emergencies, call (415) 485-3375 or (415) 485-3372. For all other emergencies dial 911.

 Sandbags Can Help Protect from Flooding

 If your property can be protected by sandbags, consider getting sand and bags BEFORE the rainy season and stockpile as many filled bags as you think you may need.
-The City of San Rafael provides residents with sandbags and/or sand on a first-come first serve basis.
+We provide residents with sandbags and/or sand on a first-come first serve basis.
 For best results, fill sandbags 1/2 full.
 After all bags are in place, a light sprinkling of water is recommended.
 This technique is only effective with burlap sandbags and will not work with plastic sandbags.

 Sand and/or sandbags are available at the following locations: